cran/kindisperse/README.md

 As in our model, `visible_stage` is anchored to the FS-branch juvenile stage, the default sampled pouch individuals will be the mothers rather than the offspring.
-In a simulation, the pouch offspring can be accessed by setting the breeding cycle parameter to negative one.
+In a simulation, the pouch offspring can be accessed by setting the breeding cycle parameter to `-1`.

 ### 4.4.6 Finalize target kinship categories